mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

   - : An object defining the action to take if a rule is matched.
 - {{WebExtAPIRef("declarativeNetRequest.RuleCondition")}}
   - : An object defining the condition under which a rule is triggered.
-- {{WebExtAPIRef("declarativeNetRequest.Ruleset")}}
-  - : An object containing details of a static ruleset.
 - {{WebExtAPIRef("declarativeNetRequest.URLTransform")}}
-  - : An object containing details of a URL transformation to perform.
+  - : An object containing details of a URL transformation to perform for a redirect action.

 ## Properties